 The bathroom was stocked with everything you can possibly need, all top quality products.
 Something that I truly haven’t seen in ages, and we normally stay in five star resorts and hotels.

 Maybe I’m used to the US standards and haven’t spent time in European hotels, but the breakfast at Caleta Bay was huge and so delicious.

 Whatever isn’t on the buffet table can be ordered and brought out to you.
 We had eggs and bacon and other goodies served hot outside as we enjoyed the sea breeze on our faces.

 During the off season you can park your car anywhere you want on the streets.
 However during the busy time you have to pay every two hours.
 La Caleta Bay offers free parking right in front of their hotel which is also right on the beach.

 This has been one of the most enjoyable hotel stays we’ve had in a long time.
-And I normally don’t like to return to the same spot twice since there are so many places in the world to visit, but we are already working on plans to return to Spain and visit La Caleta Bay again.
+And I normally don’t like to return to the same spot twice since there are so many places in the world to visit, but we are already working on plans to return to Spain, especially Andalusia, and visit La Caleta Bay again.